Jean-Lucien Savi de Tové: Political career

-After the 1967 coup d'état, Savi de Tové at the age of just 28 was appointed Secretary-General of the Ministry of Foreign Affairs on 6 February 1967.
-In 1969, President Gnassingbé Eyadéma founded the Rally of the Togolese People (RPT) and Savi de Tové joined the party as it was the only legal party in the country.
+Following the 1967 Togolese coup d'état, Savi de Tové was appointed Secretary-General of the Ministry of Foreign Affairs on 6 February 1967 at the age of 28.
+In 1969, when President Gnassingbé Eyadéma founded the Rally of the Togolese People (RPT), the sole legal party, Savi de Tové joined it.

-Savi de Tové was later replaced as Secretary-General of the Ministry of Foreign Affairs in 1974 by Kouanvi Tigoue (interim), and permanently in 1975 by Kodjo de Medeiros.
-Accused of plotting a coup alongside other political figures, including Gilchrist Olympio, an arrest warrant was issued on 12 July 1979, and Savi de Tové was imprisoned.
-He was convicted in August 1979 along with four others and sentenced to ten years in prison.
+He was replaced as Secretary-General on an interim basis by Kouanvi Tigoue in 1974 and permanently by Kodjo de Medeiros in 1975.
+Accused of involvement in a coup plot with other political figures including Gilchrist Olympio, he was the subject of an arrest warrant issued on 12 July 1979 and was imprisoned.
+In August 1979, he was convicted with four others and sentenced to ten years' imprisonment.

-In 1986, Savi de Tové left the RPT and became an independent and took part in the 1990–1991 protests against Presisent Eyadéma demanding multiparty politics.
-After the legalization of multiparty politics in 1991, Savi de Tové founded the Party of Democrats for Unity (PDU).
-He played a major role in the July–August National Conference between the opposition and the government which subsequently established a transitional government.
+In 1986 Savi de Tové left the RPT and became an independent.
+He took part in the 1990–1991 Togo protests that demanded multiparty politics.
+After the legalisation of multiparty democracy in 1991, he founded the Party of Democrats for Unity (PDU).
+He played a prominent role in the National Conference of July–August 1991 that established a transitional government.

-In March 1993, the opposition coalition proposed Savi de Tové as Prime Minister during a meeting in Cotonou, Benin, criticizing PM Joseph Kokou Koffigoh's cooperation with President Eyadéma.
-However, the official government rejected this nomination.
-In 1994, Savi de Tové left the PDU and ran as an independent in the parliamentary elections but was not elected and thus, rejoined the party.
-In 1999, the PDU merged with other parties including the UTD and UTS to create the Pan-African Patriotic Convergence (CPP), led by Edem Kodjo.
-Savi de Tové was appointed as first vice-president of the CPP.
+In March 1993, the opposition coalition, meeting in Cotonou, Benin, proposed Savi de Tové as prime minister in place of Joseph Kokou Koffigoh, whom it criticised for cooperating with President Eyadéma.
+The nomination was rejected by the government.
+In 1994, he left the PDU, stood as an independent in the parliamentary elections, failed to win a seat, and subsequently rejoined the party.

+In 1999, the PDU merged with other parties, including the UTD and UTS, to form the Pan-African Patriotic Convergence (CPP) under the leadership of Edem Kodjo; Savi de Tové was appointed its first vice-president.

-In June 2005, Savi de Tové was appointed Minister of Trade, Industry and Handicrafts.
-He remained in the same position in Yawovi Agboyibo’s government.
-Savi de Tové signed the resulting political agreement from the 2006 inter-Togolese dialogue on behalf of the CPP.
-During the 2007 parliamentary election, he led the CPP list in Zio Prefecture but the party failed to win any seats.
+In June 2005, he was appointed Minister of Trade, Industry and Handicrafts.
+He retained the portfolio in the government of Yawovi Agboyibo.
+On behalf of the CPP, he signed the political agreement that concluded the 2006 inter-Togolese dialogue.
+In the 2007 parliamentary election, he headed the CPP list in Zio Prefecture, but the party won no seats.
 He was dismissed from the government in December 2007.
-On 27 May 2009, Savi de Tové was appointed president of the Permanent Framework for Dialogue and Consultation (CPDC).
+On 27 May 2009, he was appointed president of the Permanent Framework for Dialogue and Consultation (CPDC).